Playwright-FYI/playwright-workshop-101/learn-exercises/02-setup.md

 🚀 | You are now ready to validate the sample application.

-## Step 3: Validate The Sample Application
+## Step 3: Validate The Sample App

 The repository comes with a [sample application](./app-todomvc/) that we'll be testing.
 Before we get started, let's make sure the application runs as expected.